HP Laptop

 HP Pavilion M4 disassembly and RAM, HDD upgrade options

-In this guide, I’ll explain how to disassemble HP Pavilion M4 to remove and replace the battery, DVD drive, hard drive, palm rest, RAM, cooling fan, speakers, wireless card, and motherboard.
+In this guide, I will explain how to disassemble the HP Pavilion M4 to remove the battery, DVD drive, hard drive, palm rest, RAM, cooling fan, speakers, wireless card, and motherboard.

 In my case, the laptop model is Pavilion m4-1009TX.

-Remove HP’s “no dismantling” label.
+Remove the white ”No Dismantling“ sticker from the bottom cover.
 If you only want to upgrade the memory, you do not need to remove the label.
+Please note that removing it will void the warranty.

 Open the memory cover with your fingers.

-Remove all screws from the bottom case.
-Open the service cover.
+Remove all screws from the bottom case, and then use a pry tool to open the service cover.

 Under the service cover, you can access the hard drive and wireless card.

-There is no screw securing the hard drive, and you can remove it easily.
+There is no screw securing the hard drive, making it easy to remove.

-Unplug two antenna cables and remove one screw securing the wireless card.
+Unplug the two antenna cables and remove the screw securing the wireless card.
 You can remove it.

 Ralink RT3290 wireless card, HP P/N: 690020-001.